joegibes/apnea-score/PROJECT_PLAN.md

 **User Instruction (2025-06-25):** Ignore `_SA2` (SpO2/Pulse) files, as the oximeter sensor is not in use.
 Focus only on signals that are actually present.

+**User Instruction (2025-06-26):** For all future data processing, only the BRP and PLD EDF files are relevant.
+For BRP, the primary signal of interest is 'Flow' (specifically 'Flow.40ms').
+For PLD, 'mask pressure' (MaskPress.2s) and 'pressure' (Press.2s, aka set pressure) are the most useful.
+Other EDF files and signals can be disregarded unless otherwise specified.

+## Data Import, Processing, and Storage: Best Practices (2025-06-26)

+- **Import:**
+  - Use the `load_edf_data` function in `src/data_loader.py` to load EDF files into pandas DataFrames.
+  - Only load the relevant BRP and PLD files for each session (ignore other file types).
+  - For BRP, extract the 'Flow.40ms' signal.
+For PLD, extract 'MaskPress.2s' and 'Press.2s'.
+- **Processing:**
+  - Clean PLD data by removing checksum columns (columns containing 'Crc').
+  - Merge BRP and PLD DataFrames on their timestamp index using an outer join, then forward-fill and drop any remaining NaNs.
+  - Ensure all signals are time-aligned and indexed by timestamp.
+- **Storage:**
+  - Store merged session DataFrames in a standardized format (e.g., Parquet or HDF5) for efficient future access and analysis.
+  - Only retain the columns/signals of interest to minimize storage and processing overhead.

 Our strategy is to overcome this limitation by:
 1.  **Implementing Directly Possible Features:** We will implement the features from the paper that can be derived from airflow and SpO2.
 2.  **Developing Proxy Features:** We will create intelligent proxy features for the missing signals.
 For example, we can analyze changes in the **mask pressure signal** as a surrogate for respiratory effort.
 An increasing pressure against a limited flow is a strong indicator of an obstructive event.